AbelAditya/Testing-gitbook/SRS.md

 ## 1. Introduction

 The text2video platform for educational content creation is designed to allow students and teachers to upload educational material and generate videos explaining relevant concepts based on textual prompts.
+The platform will utilize machine learning-based prompting pipelines to improve the quality of the generated videos over time and allow users to choose from a selection of open-source text-to-video models.
 This SRS document outlines the software requirements for the platform, including functional, non-functional, and performance requirements.

 ## 2. System Overview

 The text2video platform will enable users to create, share, and discover educational content in a user-friendly and engaging format.
 The platform will utilize text-to-speech technology and pre-defined templates to generate videos based on user-provided textual prompts.
+The platform will also utilize machine learning-based prompting pipelines to improve the quality of the generated videos over time and allow users to choose from a selection of open-source text-to-video models.

 ## 3. Functional Requirements